 - the DHS is committed to supporting equalities and therefore invites applicants to reflect on and state clearly how their proposed projects address inequalities.

 - the DHS is also committed to addressing sustainability issues and invites applicants to state how their project has been shaped with an environmentally-conscious approach (in relation to travel, participation and use of resources).

 A total of £3,000 is available per year.
 Successful applicants will be awarded a maximum of £500 each.
 Parts of a request might be funded and others rejected.
-Grants will not be considered to cover retrospective costs that have already been incurred and paid for.
+Awards will not be considered to cover retrospective costs that have already been incurred and paid for.

-Recipients of a Student Travel Award must provide a report of their visit and research conducted to be published in the Design History Society Newsletter and on the website within six weeks of completion of visit.
+Recipients of a Student Research Access Award must provide a report of their visit and research conducted to be published in the Design History Society Newsletter and on the website within six weeks of completion of visit.
 With reference to postgraduate recipients, if the results are publishable in an article format, recipients are encouraged to approach the Journal of Design History for consideration for submission.

 Please submit your completed application form by e-mail and any further enquiries to Design History Society at: email@example.com.